 Dean is a frequent plenary and keynote speaker at conferences and international meetings, including at the United Nations, International AIDS Society Conferences, and other fora.
 He has participated in many UN expert group meetings on GBV prevention and serves on the jury for the International Gender Equality Prize and on a number of advisory boards including: the World Health Organisation Working Group on Men and HIV, the UNAIDS Global Coalition on Women and AIDS, the AVAC and PSI coordinated User-Centered Research on HIV Testing and Linkage to Treatment for Young Men, and the SaferSpaces, Knowledge and networking portal on violence and crime prevention in South Africa.
 He has served as an advisor to many UN agencies, the UN Secretary General, and the Nobel Women’s Initiative’s Global Campaign to Stop Rape in Conflict.

-He has an honours degree in Development Studies from the University of California at Berkeley and a Masters in Social Welfare from San Francisco State University.
+He has an Honours Degree in Development Studies from UC Berkeley and a Masters in Social Welfare from San Francisco State University.